-According to several Bible commentaries, some in the early New Testament church used the Ichthus as a secret reference (cipher) for Jesus.
-This correlation apparently led to the creation of an easy-to-draw shape (see above) as a profession of faith.
-Catholics state they believe Clement of Alexandria (c.
-150 - 215 A.D.) made the earliest reference to a fish-like symbol (1913 Catholic Encyclopedia).
+According to several Bible commentaries, some in the early New Testament church used the Ichthus symbol as a secret reference (cipher) for Jesus.
+This correlation apparently led to the creation of an easy-to-draw shape as a profession of faith.
+Roman Catholics believe Clement of Alexandria made the first written correlation between Christianity and the fish-like symbol (1913 Catholic Encyclopedia).

-The religious correlation between this image and faith, albeit pagan, pre-dates the birth of Jesus.
-The pagan deity Dagon (from the Hebrew word for 'fish god,' Strong's Concordance #H1712) was one of the gods of Assyria and Babylon.
-The Amorites (some of which lived just east of the Dead Sea) and the Philistines (Judges 16:23, 1Samuel 5, 1Chronicles 10:10) also worshipped Dagon, who represented fertility.
-Anciently, he appeared either as a half-man half-fish or as a man wearing a fish-shaped head (with the mouth open and facing up) with its body running down his back.
+The religious correlation between the Ichthus symbol and faith, albeit pagan, pre-dates the birth of Jesus.
+The pagan fish deity Dagon was one of the gods of Assyria and Babylon.
+The Amorites (some of which lived east of the Dead Sea) and the Philistines (Judges 16:23, 1Samuel 5) also worshipped Dagon, who represented fertility.
+Anciently, he appeared either as a half-man half-fish or as a man wearing a fish-shaped head.

 For whatever reason, the Ichthus or 'Jesus Fish' fell out of popular use for many years until the early 1970s.
-It experienced a resurgence in use beginning around 1973 and has since become a worldwide icon of the Christian faith.
-Today, this symbol is not only on cars but also within business logos, advertisements, on T-shirts, in jewelry and more.
+It experienced a resurgence beginning around 1973 and has since become a worldwide icon of the Christian faith.